 Much of what we eat is quick and easy — from fat-laden fast food to microwave and prepackaged meals.
 Daily schedules are so jam-packed that there's little time to prepare healthier meals or to squeeze in some exercise.
 Portion sizes, in the home and out, have grown greatly.

 Plus, now more than ever life is sedentary.
 Kids spend more time playing with electronic devices — from phones and tablets to computers and video game systems — than actively playing outside.
-Television is a major culprit.

 Kids younger than 6 spend an average of 2 hours a day in front of a screen, mostly watching TV, DVDs, or videos.
 Older kids and teens average 4½ hours a day watching TV, DVDs, or videos.
 When computer use and video games are included, time spent in front of a screen increases to more than 7 hours a day!
-In other words, many kids spend almost all of their after-school free time in front of one screen or another.

 Kids who watch TV more than 4 hours a day are more likely to be overweight compared with kids who watch 2 hours or less.
 Not surprisingly, TV in the bedroom is also linked to increased likelihood of being overweight.